 What visits should men attend?

 The easiest way for men to ensure they are seen by a provider each year is an annual physical.
-This is a great time for you to discuss any upcoming screenings or immunizations you may need.
+Your annual visit is a great time for you to discuss any upcoming screenings or immunizations you may need.
 This is a good starting point to point you in the right direction with your care.

 What particular illnesses should men pay attention to?